Morisset railway station

-Morisset railway station is located on the Main Northern line in New South Wales, Australia.
-It serves the City of Lake Macquarie suburb of Morisset opening on 15 August 1887 as Morrisset being renamed on 1 February 1889.
+Morisset railway station is a heritage-listed railway station located on the Main Northern line in New South Wales, Australia.
+It serves the City of Lake Macquarie suburb of Morisset opening on 15 August 1887 as Morrisset before being renamed Morisset on 1 February 1889.

-Platforms & services
+Platforms and services

 Morisset has two side platforms.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
 Until October 2013 it was the terminating point for many local services from the old Newcastle station, however these now all continue to Gosford and Sydney.

 The remnants of the former freight yard are immediately north of the station including a southbound refuge loop.

 Transport links

-Busways operate one route to and from Morisset station:
+Busways operates one bus route via Morisset station, under contract to Transport for NSW: